philadelphia man Charged With sex trafficking a minor

-PHILADELPHIA - Rashaad McIntyre, 35, a/k/a “Sincere,” of Philadelphia, PA, was charged today by Indictment with one count of production of child pornography and three counts of sex trafficking of a minor, announced United States Attorney Zane David Memeger.
+PHILADELPHIA – An indictment was unsealed today charging Rahim McIntyre, 36, of Philadelphia, PA, with three counts of sex trafficking of a minor and by force, announced United States Attorney Zane David Memeger.
+McIntyre was arrested today.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA